-The student's Satisfactory Academic Progress will be re-evaluated in either case and the student will be notified if a change in his/her SAP status occurs.
+The student's Satisfactory Academic Progress will be re-evaluated in either case and the will be re-evaluated in either case and the student will be notified if a change occurs in his/her SAP status.

 A student's satisfactory academic progress will be evaluated at the end of each academic semester (fall, spring and summer) once grades are reported.
 Upon evaluation of a student's satisfactory academic progress, a student will be assigned one of the three following statuses and notified through the student's College email account: